ondra-prochazka/a-3d-mountain-map/README.md

 Please respect any license restrictions applicable to the data sources used in this demonstration.
-Respective copyright holders are clearly marked in the credits section of the map window.
+Respective copyright holders are clearly marked in the bottom-right area of the map window:

 ![Credits section in vts-browser-js][3]